mad-carto/reddit-multiscale-topic-modeling/README.md

 - **Sentiment analysis** — applying a RoBERTa model fine-tuned on social media text to classify visitor sentiment per document
 - **Topic modeling at scale** — incremental BERTopic training across shuffled data batches to handle class imbalance across 60+ National Parks
 - **Analytical database integration** — replacing intermediate CSV files with DuckDB for efficient storage and querying of all pipeline stages
-- **Clean Python packaging** — refactored from notebooks into an installable `src`-layout package with a clear separation of concerns

 ---